TSiu88/WordCounter-Csharp/README.md

 1. Download and install .NET Core from the [official website](https://dotnet.microsoft.com/download/dotnet-core/)
 2. Clone the [repository](https://github.com/TSiu88/WordCounter-Csharp.git) from my [GitHub page](https://github.com/TSiu88)
 3. Use a command line interface to move to the repository's directory with `cd project-directory`
-4. Run `dotnet restore wordcounter` and `dotnet restore wordcounter.tests` to create obj and bin folders for program to run in the command line interface
-5. Run `dotnet run` to start up the program in the command line interface
+4. Run `dotnet run` to start up the program in the command line interface

 ### Other Technologies Used
 * _C#_